frederic-perez/AmE-dictionary/data/dictionary.md

 __write-in votes__
 __write-up__ _n_ :two::hammer:
 __writhe__ _v_ :six::hammer: (writhing) _Dirt flies as 2,500 pounds writhing animal charge across the arena._ _Like writhing red fire._
+__writing on the wall, the__ An omen of impending disaster or ruin. _I've seen the writing on the wall._
 __writs__ _n_
 __wrongdoing__
 __wrought<sup>1</sup>__ _v_ :three: A past tense and a past participle of work. _Syn_ worked